-- Possesses knowledge of musical and technical practice within a wide selection of styles and genres - Possesses knowledge of chamber music repertoire as well as musical and technical practice - Can participate independently in various musical contexts - Is capable of making artistic choices and assessments - Has acquired knowledge of the communication processes that form the basis of chamber music musicianship

-- Possesses elementary personal leadership skills and understands the division of roles in chamber music ensembles - Is conversant with chamber music conventions with a view to performing professionally - Is able to identify his/her own learning needs and potential for creative development within the chamber music field, and to prioritise and structure his/her time and work efforts in relation to e.g. individual practice work and ensemble rehearsals
+- Possesses knowledge of musical and technical practice within piano/guitar literature in a wide selection of styles and genres - Possesses knowledge of repertoire as well as musical and technical practice within the chamber music field - Is conversant with chamber music conventions with a view to performing professionally - Is able to identify his/her own learning needs and potential for creative development within the chamber music field, and to prioritise and structure his/her time and work efforts in relation to e.g. individual practice work and ensemble rehearsals - Has acquired knowledge of the communication processes that form the basis of chamber music musicianship - Can participate independently in various musical contexts

-After the 6th semester: Examination on solo recital
+After the 6th semester: Examination

-40 minutes.
-The student may opt to have part of the examination include chamber music.
-However, at least 30 minutes must be solo repertoire.
+Duration: 40 minutes.
+The student may opt to have part of the examination include chamber music or accompaniment to reflect the electives studied by the student.
+However, at least 20 minutes must be solo repertoire.

-The repertoire list must be handed in no later than 1 April.
+The repertoire list must be handed in no later than 15 April.

 Practical test.

-Total duration including deliberation: 55 minutes
+Total duration including deliberation: 60 minutes